Islam in New York City

 The Islamic Cultural Center of New York in Manhattan was one of the first purpose-built mosques and Islamic cultural centers in New York City.

 Islam is the third most widely professed religion in New York City, after Christianity and Judaism.
 A 2018 study estimated that there are over 750,000 Muslims living in New York City, the largest population of Muslims by city in the United States.
 Approximately 9% of New York City residents are Muslim, constituting 22.3% of American Muslims, with 1.5 million Muslims in the greater New York metropolitan area, representing the largest metropolitan Muslim population in the Americas—and the most ethnically diverse Muslim population of any city in the world.

 History

 Colonial Muslims

 The history of Islam in New York City can be traced back to the 17th century, with the foundation of the New Amsterdam colony.
-The first Muslim settler was most likely the Dutch North African merchant Anthony Janszoon van Salee (known by contemporaries as Anthony the Turk).
+The first Muslim settler could have been Dutch North African merchant Anthony Janszoon van Salee (known by contemporaries as Anthony the Turk).
 He is recorded as owning a Quran, which was supposedly auctioned off in the late 19th century.

 It is possible that a small minority of enslaved West African and Madagascan Muslims lived in the city through to the 19th century, although evidence remains anecdotal and is based on assumptions around the names and regions of origin of various enslaved individuals.